It's that time of year again!

 What writer or blogger or other desk worker doesn't work with a drink at their side?
 And when someone else pulls up a chair and gets ready to put their wet, slippery glass on your desk, you can say, "Ah!
 Wait a minute there.
 Let me grab you a coaster."

 With cork on the bottom and an absorbent ceramic on top, your desk will stay safe, dry, and colorful.
-Just way I -- and others like me -- like it.
+Just the way I like it.

 Although my desktop has at least 50 pens within easy reach, only two pencils sit at the ready.
 One is a cedar pencil with an amazing eraser, and the other is the Kuru Toga Advance, both of which I received as part of my subscription to SCRIBEdelivery.